xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 4096
      - DeepSeek-VL possesses general multimodal understanding capabilities, capable of processing logical diagrams, web pages, formula recognition, scientific literature, natural images, and embodied intelligence in complex scenarios.

+   * - :ref:`fin-r1 <models_llm_fin-r1>`
+     - chat
+     - 131072
+     - Fin-R1 is a large language model specifically designed for the field of financial reasoning

    * - :ref:`gemma-2-it <models_llm_gemma-2-it>`
      - chat
      - 8192
+     - Gemma is a family of lightweight, state-of-the-art open models from Google, built from the same research and technology used to create the Gemini models.

+   * - :ref:`gemma-3-1b-it <models_llm_gemma-3-1b-it>`
+     - chat
+     - 32768
+     - Gemma is a family of lightweight, state-of-the-art open models from Google, built from the same research and technology used to create the Gemini models.

+   * - :ref:`gemma-3-it <models_llm_gemma-3-it>`
+     - chat, vision
+     - 131072
      - Gemma is a family of lightweight, state-of-the-art open models from Google, built from the same research and technology used to create the Gemini models.

    * - :ref:`gemma-it <models_llm_gemma-it>`